kaka-ruto/portfolio/src/content/hero/index.md

 I am a creator, instructor, mentor and consultant

-I teach Ruby on Rails and GraphQL at [CodingShade](https://www.codingshade.com) and consult for the same technologies
+I teach GraphQL and Ruby on Rails at [GraphQl on Rails](https://www.graphql-on-rails.com) and consult for the same technologies